“The possible devices, formats and spaces of appearance and representation of dance today and their impact on creation.”

 At the end of the training the beneficiary will be able to :

-- Explore the knowledge required and the tools needed to compose a choreographic project in conjunction with other arts.
+• Explore the knowledge required and the tools needed to compose a choreographic project in relation to different spaces.

 Methods used

-- Meetings with the artistic director to discuss the trainee’s career path
+• Meetings with the educational advisor to discuss the beneficiary’s career path.

-These 18 days of sharing will bring together guests from a variety of backgrounds: musicians, architects, philosophers, poets, historians, visual artists…
+These 18 days of sharing will bring together guests from a wide range of backgrounds: choreographers, performers, venue directors, researchers, landscape architects…

 We propose :

-- Contribute to the programming and activation of evening performances located
+• Contribute to the programming and implementation of performances based on the themes addressed.

 Monitoring and evaluation methods